treeverse/lakeFS/docs/enterprise/getstarted/install.md

       config.yaml: my-data
 ```

-#### KV store Configuration

-#### Install the chart
-Run `helm install lakefs lakefs/lakefs -f values.yaml` in the desired K8S namespace.
+### Apply your configuration

-2. Run `helm install lakefs lakefs/lakefs -f values.yaml` in the desired K8S namespace.
+After populating your values.yaml file with the relevant configuration, In the desired K8S namespace run `helm install lakefs lakefs/lakefs -f values.yaml`

 #### Access the lakeFS UI
-In your browser go to https://lakefs.acme.com to access lakeFS UI.

-1. Add the lakeFS Helm repository with `helm repo add lakefs https://charts.lakefs.io`
-1. Create a `values.yaml` file with the following content and make sure to replace `<fluffy-docker-registry-token>`, `<lakefs.acme.com>` and `<ingress-class-name>`.
-1. Replace the `fluffy.image.privateRegistry.secretToken` with the token Docker Hub token you received.
-1. In the desired K8S namespace run `helm install lakefs lakefs/lakefs -f values.yaml`
-1. In your browser go to the Ingress host to access lakeFS UI.
+In your browser go to the to the Ingress host to access lakeFS UI.

-Notes:
-* By default the chart is deployed with a Postgres pod for quick-start, make sure to replace that to a stable database by setting `useDevPostgres: false` in the chart values.
-* The encrypt secret key `secrets.authEncryptSecretKey` is shared between fluffy and lakeFS for authentication.
-* Check the [additional examples on GitHub](https://github.com/treeverse/charts/tree/master/examples/lakefs/enterprise) we provide for each authentication method (oidc, adfs, ldap, rbac, IAM etc).
-* The Database configurations between fluffy and lakeFS should be the same since they connect to the same DB.

 ## Log Collection